orkes-io/docs/docs/reference-docs/system-tasks/update-task.md

 The Update Task is used to update the status of other tasks.
 The user should have access to the task being updated.

-The Update Task can update the status of a task in two ways:
+The status of a task can be updated in two ways:

-  - **Using the workflow ID and the reference name**—This method updates the task status by specifying the workflow execution ID and the task's reference name.
+  - **Using the workflow ID and the reference name**—Update the task status by specifying the workflow execution ID and the task's reference name.
-  - **Using the task execution ID**—This method updates the task status directly by specifying the task's execution ID.
+  - **Using the task execution ID**—Update the task status by specifying the task's execution ID.

  The task can be updated only if the workflow is in “RUNNING” status.